 Select EIP

-The public IP address that is generated when you create an EIP.
+The public IP address of the EIP.

 Select Private IP Address